ndebuhr/sim/README.md

 ## Usage

-_Documentation will be available on docs.rs shortly_
+Please refer to the documentation at [https://docs.rs/sim](https://docs.rs/sim)

-The [test simulations](src/simulator/test_simulations.rs) are a good reference for creating, running, and analyzing simulations with Sim.
+Also, the [test simulations](src/simulator/test_simulations.rs) are a good reference for creating, running, and analyzing simulations with Sim.

 ### Creating Simulations
 Simulation definitions are defined in a declarative YAML or JSON format, and then ingested through `Simulation`'s `post_yaml` or `post_json` constructors.